 109 World has therefore set out to organize a campaign aimed to spread awareness about the ongoing refugee crisis, what people can do to help and fundraise for their cause.
 The campaign peaks with a mission trip bringing 30 participants, working hands on with the project for six days.

-We will enjoy our breakfasts and dinners at the hotel, sleep comfortably in shared rooms and enjoy our yoga classes together every day.
-Chalkida is the perfect little town to retreat after long days of intense experiences and emotions.
+We will enjoy our breakfasts and dinners at the hotel, sleep comfortably in shared rooms and enjoy our yoga classes together every morning.

 Cost of trip includes: